 Trying to find the most comfortable, strong, reliable, quiet, safe, and easy to clean breast pump?
 Us too!
 Each year we put nearly a dozen breast pumps to the test, assessing their features, reliability, and effectiveness.
 While our top-rated breast pump is also the most expensive model on the market, you do not need to spend thousands of dollars to get a fantastic breast pump.
+We promise!
 To read more about our testing approach, see the bottom of this article.
 Otherwise, here are our top 5 results, followed by in-depth reviews and our full breast pump buying guide.

 |Model and Link to Amazon||Our Rating|